guolingege/apple-swift-protobuf/Documentation/INTERNALS.md

 The serialization support is based on a traversal mechanism (also known as "The Visitor Pattern").
-The various serialization systems in the runtime library construct objects that conform to the `SwiftProtobuf.Visitor` protocol and then invoke the `traverse()` method which will provide the visitor with a look at every non-empty field.
+The various serialization systems in the runtime library construct objects that conform to the `AppleSwiftProtobuf.Visitor` protocol and then invoke the `traverse()` method which will provide the visitor with a look at every non-empty field.